mortenskoett/dotf-go/README.md

 Prioritized todo
 ----------------
-- [ ] Implement reasonable CLI interface
-	- OK Create an abstraction so that Commands can handle themselves (printing and accessing packages etc)
-	- Conform CLI to some of the industry standard ones git, dotnet, jq
-		- Add ability to show help specifically for each commands by suffixing --help | -h | help
-		- Add ability to give flags specific to each command

 - [ ] Add ability to install dotfiles, i.e. create symlinks for specific files in the dotfiles repo to that same location in user space. (logic from dotf-move can be used here)
 	- Handle shared dotfiles in a smart way.

 - [ ] Move functionality from the dotf.sh script into the go code base.
 - Create tests
 - Implement features

 - [ ] Create new dotfile by moving a file or directory into the dotfiles dir and replace the file with a symbolic link